evmos/evmos/docs/users/wallets/keplr.md

 ## Connect Keplr to Mainnet

-Once you are signed in to the Keplr extension, you can connect the wallet with the Evmos network.
-The Evmos mainnet network is already built into Keplr; look for the `Evmos (beta)` network.
+Once you are signed in to the Keplr extension, you can connect the wallet with the Evoblock network.
+The Evoblock mainnet network is already built into Keplr; look for the `Evoblock (beta)` network.